 Ceremony Locations for an Elopement in Seward

-Seward is nestled in Resurrection Bay and has one road leading into town from the mountain pass.
-Seward is a very small town known for its world-class fishing and for being one of the cruise ship ports of Alaska.
+Seward is nestled in Resurrection Bay, which is approximately 2.5 hours driving south from Anchorage.
+Best known is for its world-class fishing and for being one of the cruise ship ports of Alaska.
+Seward has one main 2-lane highway leading in and out of town.

-Since Seward is a small seasonal tourist town, there could be some logistical challenges when it comes to vendors.
+Because Seward is a small seasonal tourist town, there may be logistical challenges when it comes to vendors.
 Seward has the most scenic locations from every side of the bay.
-There are several local beaches around Seward that are backed by mountains or a views of Resurrection Bay.
-Caitlin & Brian hosted their first looks, private vows, and beach elopement at Lowell Point, which is close to Seward.
-Lowell Point has beautiful, sweeping views of the surrounding mountains and bay and is only accessible via a dirt road.
+There are several local beaches around Seward that supply views of Resurrection Bay and it’s surrounding mountains.
+Lowell Point Beach has panoramic views of the surrounding mountains and is only accessible via a dirt road.

-As a local, I’ve scoured the edges of the surrounding Bay to log some secret, private but stunning locations that would be perfect locations for when you plan an elopement in Seward.
+I’ve explored the edges of the Bay to find many private locations for when you plan an elopement in Seward.
+Just a perk of hiring a local Alaskan photographer to document your elopement.

 Time of Year & The Best Seasons for an Elopement in Alaska